tawounfouet/tawounfouet/README.md

 > ### NOTE:
 >
 > Top languages does not indicate my skill level or anything like that.
 It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
 There are others which I haven't put up on GitHub.
-Some of my projects are in Gitlab.
-It is also were i contribute code for work and university coding lectures.
+Some of my projects are hosted on my compyter (my localhost) or are clients projects that can't be shared.